-Every so often I need to revisit my favorite '40s Fox musicals starring favorites Alice Faye and Betty Grable.
+Every so often I need to revisit my favorite '40s Fox musicals starring Alice Faye and Betty Grable.
 Somehow eight years had gone by since I last watched Faye's WEEK-END IN HAVANA (1941), which I briefly reviewed back in June 2006, so I was due for a re-watch!

 WEEK-END IN HAVANA is an 80-minute slice of escapist Technicolor bliss.
 It was released just a few weeks before Pearl Harbor, and it's interesting to contemplate that some audiences might well have gone to see it that December to forget their fears and worries for a brief time.

 Alice Faye plays Nan, a Macy's shopgirl who has saved for years for a dream vacation to Cuba.
 When her ship runs aground and her vacation plans are threatened, company exec Jay Williams (John Payne) arranges to show her a grand time in Havana, hoping that Nan will then sign a waiver and agree not to sue the cruise line.

 While in Havana, Nan is romanced by charming but penniless Monte (Cesar Romero), who's in turn chased after by nightclub performer Rosita (Carmen Miranda).
 Meanwhile Jay's fiancee (Cobina Wright Jr.) shows up in Havana to find out why he's delayed returning to New York for their wedding.